Your Eyes and Overall Health – It’s All Connected

 It’s important to remember that the eyes are connected to many other systems in the human body.
 That makes routine eye exams an important part of preventative healthcare—regardless of your age or physical health.

-Comprehensive eye exams not only test your vision, but also give optometrists a close-up look at the inside of the eye, including blood vessels, veins and nerves, all of which may contain clues to conditions that affect your overall health.
+Comprehensive eye exams not only test your vision, but also give doctors of optometry a close-up look at the inside of the eye, including blood vessels, veins and nerves, all of which may contain clues to conditions that affect your overall health.

 Some of these conditions can be quite serious, which means that an eye exam can actually help save your life.
 The sooner an issue is detected, the better the chances of successful treatment.